siradel-telecom/web-services/Sample/Readme.md

 	transmitter id;transmitter name;transmitter easting;transmitter northing;transmitter height;azimuth;downtilt;frequency;antenna;propagation model;calculation resolution;calculation radius;emitting power;comments
 	1;tx1;550097;5272898;10;0;1;900;Dir_H68_V7_tilt4_PolV_19dBi;propagLR;10;2000;0;

- ### Per transmitter prediction
- If you add -p argument to the command line (optional), it will extract to your local result folder per transmitter coverage prediction, additionnally to best signal output

 # How to run a simulation using latlong transmitter coordinates
 1. Build your csv file, based on network_4326.csv sample
 2. In input.json, set the mapdata UTM zone EPSG code.
 World is splitted into UTM zones.
 For US, it goes from UTM zone 10N on West coast (EPSG : 32610) to UTM zone 19N on East coast (EPSG : 32619).